 Every region of France has its own particular cheese which means that anywhere you go in France, you may have a lot to discover where cheeses are concerned.
 There are 3 main families of cheese: pressed cheeses, soft cheeses and blue cheeses.

 The pressed (or hard) cheeses usually come in large units from which the cheese merchant will cut slices.
+So deftly do they cut the slices that not even the best cheese presses out there would equal the acuteness of the cut if they were to be attempted to be sliced by an unskilled hand.

 As for the soft cheeses, there are hundreds of them; each region has its own specialities.
 Many of them are manufactured in small units meaning that you have to buy a whole cheese, with exception for the Brie or St Nectaire – which you can buy in smaller portions.